sokkkkkk/GettingandCleaningData/CodeBook.md

 Only measurements on the mean and standard deviation for each measurement were used

 ## ID fields in output file
+All units are same as the original data set.
 * subject - an ID for who performed the activity
 * activity - activity name
 * Mean - average of each subject+activity's measurements